Your Trusted Guides Through Complex Litigation

 Receiving an inheritance often brings a sense of comfort and financial security, but it can also lead to complex legal situations and family disputes.
 Understanding your rights as a beneficiary is crucial to ensuring you receive what you are entitled to.

-We at Reiter Law Firm, PLLC, have over two decades of experience representing beneficiaries in South Dakota.
+We at Reiter Law Firm have over 30 years of combined experience representing beneficiaries in South Dakota.
 We understand the sensitive nature of these situations and provide compassionate and knowledgeable legal counsel.

 What Are Beneficiary Rights?